incmix-ui/incmix-ui/.notes/governance.md

   the project's codebase, documentation or marketing.

-- **Collaborator**: A collaborator is a consistent contributor who has been chosen by the Chakra UI team to help improve a specific feature/aspect of the project.
+- **Collaborator**: A collaborator is a consistent contributor who has been chosen by the Incmix UI team to help improve a specific feature/aspect of the project.
 This person is usually an "outside collaborator" who has triage/write access to the repo.

-- **Maintainer**: A maintainer is a consistent collaborator who is trusted by the Chakra UI team and has shown ability to take ownership of a specific area in Chakra.
+- **Maintainer**: A maintainer is a consistent collaborator who is trusted by the Incmix UI team and has shown ability to take ownership of a specific area in Incmix.

-- **Lead Maintainer**: A lead maintainer is someone who leads and manages the execution of ideas for a specific area in Chakra.
+- **Lead Maintainer**: A lead maintainer is someone who leads and manages the execution of ideas for a specific area in Incmix.
 They're responsible for defining the direction, implementation and even recruiting maintainers/collaborators to help achieve the set goal.